A royal porcelain manufactory transformed into a design hotel, where Prussian heritage meets Berlin minimalism.

 - Parking

-- Private on-site parking, rate not disclosed, reservation recommended.
+- Private on-site parking, rate not disclosed, reservation advised.

 - Wi-Fi